comp523-jarvis/timetracker-web-deployment/README.md

-# ultimanager-api-deployment
+# timetracker-web-deployment
-Deployment configuration for the ultimanager-api project.
+Deployment configuration for the timetracker-web project.